KeitoTobi1/Distillusers/README.md

-## SnapFusion-Diffuser (wip)
+## SnapFusion Diffuser (wip)

-Implementation of SnapFusion - Step Distillation and Network Architecture for the Diffusion Model in Diffuser
+Implementation of <a href="https://arxiv.org/abs/2306.00980">SnapFusion</a> - Step Distillation and Network Architecture forthe Diffusion Model in Diffuser

 ## Citations